A non-backtracking method for long matrix and tensor completion: Introduction

 \section{Introduction}

 Matrix completion is the problem of reconstructing a matrix from a (usually random) subset of entries, leveraging prior structural knowledge such as rank and incoherence.
 When the two dimensions $n, m$ of the matrix $M$ are comparable, this problem has been widely studied in the past decades, with a fairly general pattern emerging.
 Roughly speaking, if the ground truth matrix is low-rank and eigenvectors are sufficiently incoherent (or delocalized), sampling $\Omega(n\log n)$ many entries uniformly at random with a certain efficient optimization procedure, one can exactly recover the ground truth matrix \cite{keshavan.montanari.ea_2009_matrix,keshavan2010matrix,candes.tao_2010_power,candes.plan_2010_matrix,recht2011simpler,candes2012exact,jain2013low}.
-This is not the case when the sample size is only $O(n)$, where full completion is provably impossible.
+This is not the case when the sample size is only $O(n)$, where full completion is provably impossible under uniform sampling.
 However, an approximation of the ground truth matrix is still possible \cite{heiman2014deterministic,gamarnik2017matrix,brito2022spectral} with efficient algorithms, and more refined estimates of the eigenvectors were studied in \cite{bordenave2020detection}.

 In recent years, attention has shifted to ``long'' matrix models where the row and column sizes of the matrix are not proportional.
 This is the case, for example, in the spiked long matrix and tensor models \cite{montanari.wu_2022_fundamental,ding.hopkins.ea_2020_estimating,arous2021long,montanari.richard_2014_statistical}.
-This situation also occurs in bipartite clustering and community detection, where the goal is to recover the community structure in the smaller vertex set \cite{florescu2016spectral,ndaoud2021improved,cai2021subspace,braun2022minimax} for a bipartite stochastic block model, and general subspace recovery problems \cite{cai2021subspace,zhou2021rate} in the sparse setting.
+This situation also occurs in bipartite graph clustering and community detection, where the goal is to recover the community structure in the smaller vertex set \cite{florescu2016spectral,ndaoud2021improved,cai2021subspace,braun2022minimax,braun2023strong} for a bipartite stochastic block model, and in subspace recovery problems \cite{cai2021subspace,zhou2021rate}.

 Our work is closely related to tensor completion, which is the higher-order analog of matrix completion.
-Indeed, tensor problems are highly related to their long matrix counterparts through the unfolding operation
+Indeed, tensor problems are highly related to their long matrix counterparts through the unfolding operation for an order-$k$ tensor of size $n^k$:

-where $a + b = k$.
-For example, an order-3 tensor of size $n$ yields an unfolded matrix of size $n \times n^2$; in general, odd-order tensors give rise to long rectangular matrices.
-In those tensor problems, the ground truth is assumed to have a low CP-rank, which implies that the unfolded matrix is low-rank.